neomjs/neo/resources/data/deck/learnneo/pages/GuideEvents.md

 ### In-line

 The event listener function can be coded in-line.
-Normally, you want event handlers to be in a view's controller, but for very simple situation it can be convenient to use this syntax.
+Normally you want event handlers to be in a view's controller, but for very simple situation it can be convenient to use this syntax.

 <pre data-neo>
 import Container from '../../../../src/container/Base.mjs';
-import Button from '../../../../src/button/Base.mjs';
+import TextField from '../../../../src/form/field/Text.mjs';

 class MainView extends Container {
     static config = {